 A few other observations.
 City Park trails can be busy on sunny weekends with not just other bikers but challenging obstacles called people, kids and dogs.
 Many of them are oblivious to cyclists coming up behind them.
 A small bell on your bar is good to have or call out “on your left” as you pass on the left, which can help.

-The terrain of a Park path in the city will usually be all smooth paved asphalt.
-Sometimes at the end, where it peters out, it turns to fine crushed stone or smooth soil.
+The terrain of a Park path in the city will usually be all smoothly paved asphalt.
+Sometimes at the end, where it peters out, it turns to finely crushed stone or smooth soil.
 Bridges take you over waterways to keep you connected.
 Some bridges are rather pretty and worth a picture.

 Some city rides have more naturalized and less manicured grounds with small woodlots and ravines to pass through.